 RSA releases identity router software updates periodically.
-You must apply these updates to ensure compatibility with new RSA SecurID Access features and improvements.
+The updates ensure compatibility with new RSA SecurID Access features and improvements.
 RSA SecurID Access supports only the latest version and the previous version of the identity router software, and does not support rolling back updates after they are installed.
 See the following sections:

-The identity routers in your deployment automatically download and store new update packages as they become available, so download time is rarely a factor when applying an update.
+Identity routers automatically download and store new update packages as they become available, so download time is rarely a factor when applying an update.

 During an update, each identity router in the cluster installs the new software in rapid succession.
 Each identity router continues to authenticate users while waiting to install the update but does not perform authentication while installation is in progress.
 If a cluster contains only one identity router, user authentication through that cluster is disrupted when the update is installed.
 Individual identity routers typically take between 10 and 30 minutes to update.
 The cluster update process assumes updates that take longer than 40 minutes have failed or timed out.